vincnardelli/seai/python_setup.md

-Google makes available its free tool **Colab**.
+Google makes available its free tool **Colab** which mackes possible to run Python Notebooks on the cloud.
 Colab notebooks enable you to combine executable code and rich text in a single document, as well as images, HTML, LaTeX, and other formats.
 [Click here](https://colab.research.google.com) to be immediately redirected to Colab.
-Colab allows to escape installation issues that might happen in the Jupyter case and admin permissions limitations (e.g. a company laptop).
-As a result Colab is the deafult choice for this course.
+Colab allows to avoid some installation issues that might happen in using Jupyter on your computer, for example administrator permissions limitations (in a company/university lab laptop).
+For this reasons, Colab is the deafult choice for this course.

 ### Quick Overview
 Colaboratory, or "Colab" for short, allows you to write and execute Python in your browser, with